Beginner Paragliding Training

 Paragliding is the lightest form of ultra-light aviation under the FAA’s part 103.
 Our training, licensing and operations are overseen by a non-governmental organization, the US Hang gliding and Paragliding Association (ushpa.org) on behalf of the FAA.
 Once graduated, Wander Expeditions training provides you with your USHPA license which is accepted worldwide.

-ABOUT THE SCHOOL: Wander Expeditions has been training paragliding students since 2019.
+Wander Expeditions has been training paragliding students since 2019.
 We have never had a serious injury and have certified many beginner and advanced pilots.
 While we have a culture of safety built into flight instruction, there is ALWAYS risk in adventure sports.
 Teaching good pilot decision making is key.
-We teach groups of 4-6 students each cycle.
+We try to teach in groups of students each training cycle which makes for great fun and a group of flying friends for many years to come.

 Lastly, we have a fantastic crew of 40+ pilots and we always have something going on.
 We mountain fly, ridge soar, go towing in the desert and enjoy many sites around Boise and the PNW.
-We fly internationally (Mexico, France, Spain, Nepal & Italy are popular spots).
+We fly internationally (Mexico, France, Spain, Nepal & Italy) and just about everywhere else we can!

 Learn to fly with us!!